Guidance for Applicants

 The application shall be reviewed to determine if Regional Office surveyor involvement is required.

 The Service Standard for the processing of instructions for your application to your local Regional Office is 15 working days from receipt of your correctly completed application and fee.
 The applicant will be contacted to arrange a date for survey of the aircraft by our Resource Management team.
-An EASA/National Certificate of Airworthiness and Airworthiness Review Certificate will be issued when the aircraft has been shown to meet the applicable requirements and is deemed airworthy.
+A National Certificate of Airworthiness, National Airworthiness Review Certificate and noise certificate (if required) will be issued when the aircraft has been shown to meet the applicable requirements and is deemed airworthy.

 All national aircraft registered in the UK and operating on a National Certificate of Airworthiness (CofA) are issued with a non-expiring CofA, validated annually by a National Airworthiness Review Certificate (N ARC).